Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 9. (c).WAC to generate 32-bit number with exactly one low bit and others as high bit with out using any system function.
 # 10.WAC to generate Specific value generation (25, 27, 30, 36, 40, 45)
 # 11.WAC to generate 33-bit variable with specific bit patterns(requirement is to have 16 consecutive 1's followed by 16 consecutive 0's followed by rest to be 1's )
-# 12.WAC to generate 16-bit variable with consecutive 1's
+# 12.WAC to generate 16-bit variable with 9consecutive 1's from MSB side
 # 13.WAC to generate 32-bit number with exactly one high bit
 # 14.WAC to generate 4-variable unique value history constraint
 # 15.WAC to generate Pattern of 01010101